sirajvind/ToolboxForTesters/README.md

 - **Postman**: A collaboration platform for API development, offering tools for designing, testing, and monitoring APIs.
 - **Insomnia**: A powerful REST API client with cookie management, environment variables, code generation, and authentication for Mac, Windows, and Linux.
+- **SoapUI**: A tool for testing SOAP and REST APIs with advanced features for functional testing, load testing, and security testing.

 ## Performance Testing Tools

 Performance testing ensures applications can handle expected load and stress conditions.
 This section includes tools that assess application performance:

 - **Apache JMeter**: An open-source tool designed for load testing and measuring performance.
-- **LoadRunner**: A performance testing tool for examining system behavior under load.
 - **K6**: An open-source load testing tool and SaaS for engineering teams to test the performance of their systems.
-- **BlazeMeter**: A continuous testing platform for DevOps, providing performance and load testing for APIs, mobile apps, and websites.
 - **Gatling**: An open-source load and performance testing framework based on Scala, Akka, and Netty.
 - **Locust**: An open-source load testing tool that allows you to define user behavior with Python code and swarm your system with millions of simultaneous users.
+- **BlazeMeter**: A continuous testing platform for DevOps, providing performance and load testing for APIs, mobile apps, and websites.
+- **LoadRunner**: A performance testing tool for examining system behavior under load..
+- **Lighthouse**: An open-source, automated tool for improving the quality of web pages, providing audits for performance, accessibility, and more.

 ## Security Testing Tools